-Performance Indicator Target for 2017 Assumptions Notes Maintaining the quality of the Register: Processing of registration applications Applications received through the UK route to registration processed within 15 working days.
-Applications received through the automatic European route to registration processed within 15working days.
+Performance Indicator Target for 2017 Assumptions Notes Maintaining the quality of the F Processing of registration applie cations Applications received through the UK route to registration processed within 15 working days.
+90% of applications processed within 15 working days.
+No amendments made to targets due to increased number of applicants.
+Applications received through the automatic European route to registration processed within 15 working days.
+90% of applicants processed within 15 working days.
+No amendments made to targets due to increased number of applicants.
 Reinstatements & Readmissions.
-Maintaining the qualifications o Processing applications for the p nd listing of qualifications at EU level Average no. of weeks to complete initial scrutiny of prescription applications.
-Average no. of weeks taken between an application being received to it being considered by the Committee for the first time.
-Average no. of weeks taken for an annual monitoring submission to be considered by the Committee for the first time.
+90% re-instatements and readmissions processed within 5 working days.
+No amendments made to target due to overall increase in workload.
+Maintaining the qualifications or Processing applications for the nd listing of qualifications at EU level Average no. of weeks to complete initial scrutiny of prescription applications.
+95% in 2 weeks We typically complete our initial checks within 2 weeks Average no. of weeks taken between an application being received to it being considered by the Committee for the first time.
+95% within 7 weeks The current average is consistently around 7 weeks Average no. of weeks taken for an annual monitoring submission to be considered by the Committee for the first time.
+95% within 6 weeks The current average is consistently under 6 weeks